-According to anecdotal reports, cannabidiol tinctures can provide a sense of calm.
-As of yet, it’s unclear whether researchers can confirm these suggestions.
-If you want to give CBD for road rage a try, then we recommend finding a high-quality CBD retailer and trying it out a few times before using it before driving.
+Cannabidiol tinctures and other CBD products can help provide a sense of calm.
+If you want to give CBD for road rage a try, we recommend finding a high-quality CBD retailer and trying it out a few times before using it before driving.

 Generally, CBD is safe to use.
-Make sure you find a tincture with less than 0.3% THC; it is never safe to drive after consuming THC.
+Make sure you find a tincture with less than 0.3% THC, as it is never safe to drive after consuming THC.